Data Sources & Attribution

 SourceLicenseAttribution Required

-U.S. Census Bureau (ACS, TIGER, Permits)Public domainNo (good practice)
+U.S. Census Bureau (ACS, TIGER)Public domainNo (good practice)

 EPA EJScreenPublic domainNo (good practice)